donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ## Summary of Analysis
 1. Reviewed revenue (total sales)
 2. Found top liquor categories and brands, stores and counties by exploring the Sales table using aggregates and CASE statements
 3. Found revenue and total bottles sold by month using date_part function
 4. Explored possible data errors using date_part and aggregate functions
-5. Excluded NULLS for my analysis using function in SQL
+5. Excluded NULLS from analysis
-6. Used SQL functions learned in Unit 2 to clean, catalog, organize and export my data for further analysis in Excel
+6. Used SQL to clean, catalog, organize and export data for further analysis
-7. Used Excel to analyze and visualize my data
+7. Used Excel to analyze and visualize data

 To review data, see this spreadsheet: [Liquor Sales in Iowa - Data and Analysis](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit?usp=sharing&ouid=109339496547627177726&rtpof=true&sd=true)